Ejay-3D/MMM-AI/README.md

 All other configuration sample from https://github.com/eouia/MMM-HTMLBOX & https://github.com/eouia/MMM-NotificationTrigger are applicable to this module.

 Thanks to Sean : https://github.com/eouia/  who have created this code that I have merged for this module purpose.
 Animated images are created by me.
+I will work to create additional ones.